Wuling Hongguang Mini EV: Mini EV Cabrio

+Second generation (2024)

+The second generation Wuling Hongguang Mini EV was unveiled in December 2024, with a 5-door version available.

 Sales

 With six months in the market, the Mini EV sold 119,255 units in 2020, and ranked as China's and the world's second best selling plug-in car after the Tesla Model 3.

 In January 2021, according to the China Passenger Car Association (CPCA), the Mini EV topped new energy vehicles sales with 25,778 units, compared to the Tesla Model 3 with 13,843 units sold in China.

 The Mini EV listed as the world's top selling plug-in car in January 2021.